circles-png/feather/README.md

 }
 ```

-Built-in middlewares includes:
+Built-in middleware includes:

-- `Logger`: Logs incoming Requests.
+- `Logger`: Logs incoming requests.
-- `Cors`: Add Cross-Origin Resource Sharing Headers to your Response.
+- `Cors`: Add cross-origin resource sharing headers to your response.

 ---

 ## Goals

-- Be the Simple & Beginner-Friendly Web Framework for Rust
+- Be the simple & beginner-friendly web framework for Rust
-- Be Modular and Expandable By Design
+- Be modular and expandable by design
-- Be Easy to Use and Learn
+- Be easy to use and learn

 ## Non-Goals

-- Be the most powerful/performant Web Framework
+- Be the most powerful/performant web framework
-- Use Complex and Low-level features
+- Use complex and low-level features
-- Be the most feature-rich Web Framework
+- Be the most feature-rich web framework

 ---